Who are EthicCo?

 What’s in a name?

 The name EthicCo (also registered as the Ethical Collective Australia) was chosen because it reflected our commitment to building a business which aligned with our values.
-A fair, regenerative and engaging place to work, where employees are genuinely valued for their unique talents and have the flexibility to work in service of their life, not a corporate indentity.
+A fair, regenerative and engaging place to work, where employees are genuinely valued for their unique talents and have the flexibility to work in service of their life, not a corporate identity.

 We are optimised not around exponential growth but for employee wellbeing and community engagement.